Delhi-based CRPF doctor tests positive for coronavirus

-A senior CRPF doctor based in Delhi has tested positive for COVID-19, officials said on Thursday.
+A senior CRPF doctor, working as the chief medical officer at a Delhi-based hospital of the force, has tested positive for COVID-19, officials said on Thursday.
 They said the doctor has been admitted to the All India Institute of Medical Sciences (AIIMS) in Haryana's Jhajjar.

-The doctor, in the rank of chief medical officer, was posted in the office of the Additional Director General (Medical) of the Central Armed Police Forces.
-It was not immediately clear how the doctor contracted the infection.
+The chief medical officer was currently posted in the office of the additional director general (medical) of the Central Armed Police Forces.
+The medical officer reported cough, fever and breathing problem on March 30 and his samples came positive on Thursday, a senior official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)